 Commercial vehicles are used for a variety of reasons and each individual reason can be the cause of a different type of crash.
 Additionally, there can be many different individuals or entities at-fault in an accident, depending on the type of truck involved.

 If you or a loved one has been injured in a Connecticut truck accident caused by no fault of your own, we urge you to contact the truck accident attorneys at Jonathan Perkins Injury Lawyers today.
-You may be eligible to file a claim to recover compensation for medical bills, lost wages, pain and suffering and other damages related to t the accident.
+You may be eligible to file a claim to recover compensation for medical bills, lost wages, pain and suffering and other damages related to the accident.

-Different Types of Large Commercial Vehicles
+Different Types Of Large Commercial Vehicles

 The following types of trucks are typically involved in Connecticut truck accident injury claims: